garyzhubc/STAT406-2017/Lecture3/README.md

 step.lm <- stepAIC(null, scope=list(lower=null, upper=full), trace=FALSE)
 ```

-Without thinking, we use CV to compare the MSPE of the **null** model (which we know is "true") and the one we obtained using forward stepwise:
+Without thinking too much, we use 5-fold CV (ten runs) to compare the MSPE of the **null** model (which we know is "true") and the one we obtained using forward stepwise:

 ``` r
 n <- nrow(dat)